ina-foss/ground-control-frontend/README.md

 > To do that, go to your local develop branch using `git checkout develop` and then `git pull` on both frontend and backend directories.
 > The 2 application needs to interact with each other so you need to work.

+## Deployment
+All the variables are initialize from the [config.json](./public/config.json) file.
+List of variables that can be override in production:

+- apiBasePath : API address for the browser.
+In dev it's `localhost:8000`
+- authorityUrl : Keycloak realm url to setup authentication.
+In dev it's `http://localhost:9080/realms/ground-control`
+- cliendId : Identifier for Keycloak to know it's the frontend that reache it.
+In dev it's `web_app`
+- version : Actual version of Ground Control.
+By default set to `1.0.0`

 ## Setup

 Make sure to install the dependencies: